MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 ## Interactive window

 For every Python environment known to Visual Studio, you can easily open the same interactive (REPL) environment for a Python interpreter directly within Visual Studio, rather than using a separate command prompt.
 You can easily switch between environments as well.
+(To open a separate command prompt, select your desired environment in the **Python Environments** window, then select the **Open in PowerShell** command as explained earlier under [Support for multiple interpreters](#support-for-multiple=interpreters).)

 ![Python interactive window in Visual Studio](media/interactive-window.png)